Here’s a full 5-day healthy lightweight backpacking meal plan.

 be organic/free-range/grass-fed when possible (so I can avoid the damage of glyphosate on both my body and the environment)

 emphasize nutrient density

 The following meal plan was pulled straight from my spreadsheet for my Continental Divide Trail resupply plan.
 As such, it’s based on my calorie needs and food preferences.
-For an idea of how many calories you need, I recommend starting with a BMR calculator, like this one, and adjusting from there based on activity level.
+Dial in how much food is right for you and get a step by step guide to meal planning in this course.

 The 5 days shown here is a box I’m sending around mile 1200, so it’s based on ~2700 calories per day.
 The total weight for this 5 days of food is 6.77 pounds or about 1.35 pounds of food per day.
 This is significantly lower than the commonly recommended 2 pounds per day.

 I hope this gives you some ideas for your own backpacking meal if you’re looking for something a bit less junk food-y.
 It’s somewhat repetitive, but I appreciate the simplicity of that.
 It makes shopping in bulk easier and I can add variety by rotating through different varieties/flavors.
 For example, with a trail mix, it might be almonds, coconut flakes, dried cranberries, and ginger powder in one box, then walnut, cacao nibs, banana chips, and cinnamon in the next box.

 The chart represents all the food for 5 days and the photos show what each day would look like.
 Post your Q’s or comments below.

 If you’ve spent any amount of time in proximity to the long distance hiking community, you’re likely aware that food is a frequently discussed topic.
 What will I pack in my resupply box?
 When is my next snack break?
 What will I eat in town?
 Food, food, food…and rightfully so, as thru-hikers burn through 3,000-6,000+ calories per day.